-- xv.
-Violation of the alcohol policy at The Cellar. - b.
-Tobacco - i.
-Purchase, possession, or consumption of tobacco products, nicotine vapor products, and/or alternative nicotine products under the age of 21. - c.
-Other Drugs - i.
+i.
+Purchase, possession, or consumption of tobacco products, nicotine vapor products, and/or alternative nicotine products under the age of 21.

+c.
+Other Drugs

+- i.
 Possession and/or use of illegal drugs, narcotics, pharmaceuticals, and/or drug paraphernalia. - ii.
-Distribution or sale of illegal drugs, narcotics, pharmaceuticals, and/or drug paraphernalia. - 8.
-Violation of Local, State, or Federal Law. - a.
+Distribution or sale of illegal drugs, narcotics, pharmaceuticals, and/or drug paraphernalia.

+8. Violation of Local, State, or Federal Law.

+- a.
 Conduct that the University determines may violate local, state, or federal laws. - b.
-Conviction of any felony or conviction of a misdemeanor involving, fraud, theft, lying or moral turpitude. - A student may, at the discretion of the Conduct Officer or Student Conduct Board Chair, be found responsible of Prohibited Conduct III (B)(5)(f) solely upon the introduction into evidence at a Preliminary or Student Conduct Board Hearing of a certified copy of an order of conviction or other document satisfactorily evidencing conviction of a felony or of a misdemeanor. - 9.
-University Housing - a.
-Violation of University policies or regulations including, but not limited to, those governing University housing. - b.
+Conviction of any felony or conviction of a misdemeanor involving, fraud, theft, lying or moral turpitude. - .
+A student may, at the discretion of the Conduct Officer or Student Conduct Board Chair, be found responsible of Prohibited Conduct III (B)(5)(f) solely upon the introduction into evidence at a Preliminary or Student Conduct Board Hearing of a certified copy of an order of conviction or other document satisfactorily evidencing conviction of a felony or of a misdemeanor.

+9. University Housing

+- a.
+Violation of University policies or regulations governing University housing. - b.
 Failure to comply with or respond truthfully to reasonable requests of any Residence Life & Housing (RLH) or other University official when acting in the performance of their duties, administrative instructions, or deadlines, including but not limited to the following: - i.
 Being verbally abusive or argumentative with an RLH or other University official. - ii.
 Failure to leave premises when asked by an RLH or other University official. - iii.
 Attempts to bribe an RLH or other University official. - iv.
 Giving false, misleading, or partially truthful information to an RLH or other University official. - v.
-Interference or disruption with processes including but not limited to attempts to influence, intimidate or threaten. - 10.
-Use of Recorded Material.
+Interference or disruption with processes including but not limited to attempts to influence, intimidate or threaten.

+10. Use of Recorded Material.